fwd/nano-docs/docs/username.md

 https://nano.to/:USERNAME/update
 ```

 > Only original address may update.
+You can pre-configure URL params in the metadata field of update UI.

 ## Renew Name